WBBM (AM): All news programming

 Beginning in the 1950s, as network programming moved from radio to television, WBBM maintained a personality-based middle of the road (MOR) format until 1964.
-At that point, it eliminated music and switched to a news/talk format.
-WBBM adopted its current all-news format on May 6, 1968, (after co-owned WCBS in New York City switched to all news in 1967, and KNX in Los Angeles made the change in the spring of 1968).
+It then eliminated music and switched to a news/talk format.
+WBBM adopted an all-news format on May 5, 1968, (after co-owned WCBS in New York City switched to all news in 1967, and KNX in Los Angeles made the change in the spring of 1968).
 The station was the flagship station of the Chicago Bears from 2000 through 2022, and in its history has also aired Chicago White Sox baseball games and Chicago Blackhawks hockey games.

-Over the years, WBBM fended off competition from other all-news stations that were attempted in the Chicago radio market: McLendon-owned WNUS-AM-FM (1390 AM, now WGRB and 107.5 FM, now WGCI-FM), NBC's WNIS-FM (now WKQX) and Group W's WMAQ (now WSCR), which came under the CBS umbrella when Westinghouse Electric Corporation purchased CBS in 1995.
+Over the years, WBBM fended off competition from other all-news stations that were attempted in the Chicago radio market: McLendon-owned WNUS-AM-FM (1390 AM, later WGRB and 107.5 FM, now WGCI-FM), NBC's WNIS-FM (later WKQX) and Group W's WMAQ (later WSCR), which came under the CBS umbrella when Westinghouse Electric Corporation purchased CBS in 1995.

 From the 1950s through the 90s, WBBM had been in a spirited battle with rival news/talk/sports station WGN for the position of the No. 1 radio station in the Chicago market.
 In the June 2009 ratings period, as estimated by Arbitron, WGN held a slight edge over WBBM in PPM-metered listener ratings.
 However, since the fall of 2009, WBBM has maintained a lead while WGN's listenership began to decline.

 FM simulcast

 Another challenge to WBBM's news radio domination came from Merlin Media, operated by former Tribune Company executive Randy Michaels.
-Michaels purchased FM station WKQX (the successor to WNIS-FM) in June 2011 with plans to switch formats to all-news as FM News 101.1, but in a preemptive move, CBS Radio launched a simulcast of WBBM over WCFS-FM that August 1.
+Michaels purchased FM station WKQX (the successor to WNIS-FM) in June 2011 with plans to switch formats to all-news as FM News 101.1, but in a preemptive move, CBS Radio launched a simulcast of WBBM over WCFS-FM on August 1.
 Previously, WBBM had been simulcast over WCFS's HD2 subchannel.

 The FM station's call letters were retained and should not be confused with WBBM-FM; WCFS-FM's former adult contemporary format moved to the HD2 channel (until 2020), effectively switching signals with WBBM's audio.

 Chicago Cubs

 On June 5, 2014, the Chicago Cubs announced that the flagship station for their radio broadcasts would be moved from WGN to WBBM for the 2015 season under a 7-year deal.
 Cubs games were only broadcast on WBBM's AM feed; while the games were being played, WCFS-FM continued to broadcast WBBM's regular all-news programming uninterrupted.

 The arrangement lasted only one season; after co-owned sports radio station WSCR lost the White Sox to WLS for the 2016 season, an option was invoked which moved the Cubs to WSCR, giving the sports station another Chicago baseball team.
-Interestingly, WLS only aired White Sox games for two seasons, ending in 2017, the White Sox relocated to WGN.
+WLS only aired White Sox games for two seasons, ending in 2017, the White Sox relocated to WGN.